cnj-digital/nextjs-storybook-boilerplate/README.md

 2.  **build design system as a package:**

     ```shell
-    yarn build
+    yarn build-components
     ```
-    Builds contents of /src folder into /dist
+    Builds contents of /components folder into /dist

 3.  **Add NPM package metadata:**